Perimeter of the southern Feral Woods

 KKS-93: AVL!
 What’s going on?
 We’re reading severe—

-I barely managed to dodge out of the path of the creature as it slammed into the ground, only to dash at me once more, fangs bared, its massive, beastlike eyes staring at me with a nightmarish glow.
-I quickly parried the attack with my SHIELD and leapt away to gain distance, but without ESTREAM, my movement was sluggish.
+I barely managed to dodge away as the monster slammed into the ground.
+But before I even had a moment to think, it dashed at me once more, fangs bared, its massive, feral eyes staring at me with a nightmarish glow.
+I quickly parried the attack with my SHLD and leapt away to gain distance, but without my ESTRM, my movement was sluggish.

-The larger beast roared into the air, turning its attention briefly toward the adolescent as the smaller creature scampered away.
+The adult monster roared into the air, turning its attention briefly toward the adolescent as the smaller creature scampered away.

 KKS-93: A!
-Your ESCOM is requesting to abort mission!
+Your ESCOM is requesting to abort the mission!

 I couldn’t let it get away.